Category: economics

 Roots of the energy crisis

 The energy crisis happened because of optimistic projections – that gas to liquid and coal to liquid would not be needed until the technology had been improved and the cost brought down, that the dramatic growth in China and India could be accommodated by rapidly expanding conventional oil production.
-The political elite, unable to introduce a carbon tax because it would directly and visibly hurt people, proceeded to block coal …
+The political elite, unable to introduce a carbon tax because it would directly and visibly hurt people, proceeded to block coal and oil developments, thus invisibly and directly hurting people.
+The …

 economics